A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-Then, we can isolate each face of $\tau \prec \sigma$ and compute the~$k$-indegree of $\tau$ using \eqnref{numBD} and add or subtract it from the $k$-indegree of $\sigma$, alternating by dimension of $\tau$.
-This ensures that no coface of $\tau \prec \sigma$ will add to the $k$-indegree of $\sigma$.
-Formally, this is seen in the equation for the~$k$-indegree of $\sigma$ \begin{linenomath}
+Then, we can isolate each face $\tau$ of $\sigma$ and compute the~$k$-indegree of $\tau$ using \eqnref{numBD}, then add or subtract it from the $k$-indegree of $\sigma$, alternating by dimension of $\tau$.
+This ensures that no coface of $\tau \prec \sigma$ adds to the $k$-indegree of $\sigma$.
+Formally, this is seen in the equation for the~$k$-indegree of $\sigma$: \begin{linenomath}

 \end{linenomath} where $\inkdeg{\tau}$ is the $k$-indegree of $\tau$ in the corresponding tilted directions.
 In \algref{inkdeg}, \varName{numDeaths}+\varName{numBirths} is equal to $\delta$, and the values $\delta_{\tau}$ are computed in \alglnref{inkdeg:doublecount} of \algref{inkdeg}.
 Thus, the return value matches \eqnref{computekindegree}. \end{proof}